17 Feb Fall asleep faster. Sleep deeper. Wake up with the energy you used to have.

 You’re not.

-One of the most powerful things about this program is realizing that other smart, capable people are dealing with the exact same patterns — and watching them shift.
+One of the most powerful things about this program is realising that other smart, capable people are dealing with the exact same patterns—and watching them shift.
 When someone in the group shares that they slept through the night for the first time in months, or that their morning grogginess has disappeared, it changes what you believe is possible for yourself.

-There are also things a group gives you that 1:1 can’t.
-You learn from other people’s questions and experiments, not just your own.
-Accountability happens naturally when you’re in it with a committed cohort.
-And nervous system work is inherently relational.
+- There are also things a group gives you that 1:1 can’t.
+Nervous system work is inherently relational.
 Practising regulation in the presence of others builds a different kind of skill than practising alone.

-You still get individual attention where it matters most: a private onboarding call, personalized feedback on your patterns, and tailored guidance throughout.
+You still get individual attention where it matters most: a private onboarding call, personalised feedback on your patterns, and tailored guidance throughout the five weeks.

 Ready to join?